BYSooooo/Next_Template/README.md

 > - Apply the profile background image setting feature<br>
 > - Changed the feature to set whether profiles and background images are visible to the public instead of blocking each users<br>
 > - Changed the storage location for uploaded files such as images from Google Cloud to Firebase Document<br>

+- 0.3.5 <br>
+> Fix API-related issues in Next Movie project<br>
+> - Request/Response process from using rewrite() to NextJS's API Routes method